kittykatattack/learningPixi/README.md

 around its center point.
 But remember: if you change a sprite's pivot point, you've also changed its x/y origin point.

 So, what's the difference between `anchor` and `pivot`?
-They're very similar! `anchor` shifts the origin point of the sprite's image texture, using a 0 to 1 normalized value.
+They're really similar! `anchor` shifts the origin point of the sprite's image texture, using a 0 to 1 normalized value.
 `pivot` shifts the origin of the sprite's x and y point, using pixel values.
 Which should you use?
 It's up to you.
 Just play around